- Minor burns are a common home injury. Most can be treated with simple first aid care.

 Never treat a third-degree burn at home, even if it is small.
 These burns can lead to more serious complications like infection and shock.
 They may also damage underlying nerves.

 If you get burned at home from an electric shock, even if you think it’s small, seek emergency medical care or call 911.
 These burns may not appear severe but can damage deeper layers of skin.

 Need to go to urgent care but no insurance?

 Check your symptoms, explore conditions and treatments, and if needed, text with a healthcare provider in minutes all through K Health.
-K Health’s AI-powered app is HIPAA compliant and is based on 20 years of clinical data.
+K Health’s AI-powered app is based on 20 years of clinical data.

 Frequently Asked Questions

 K Health has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations.
 We avoid using tertiary references.

 Minor burns (after care).
 (2020).

 The efficacy of aloe vera used for burn wound healing: A systematic review.
 (2007).

 Current knowledge of burn injury first aid practices and applied traditional remedies: a nationwide survey.
 (2016).